Elsapro/wikijs/employment/linked-in.md

 * While creating or initially updating for a job search recommend changing to NO.
 * Once your profile is up to date change back to YES so when you make a tweak or receive recommendations your network is notified.
 #### Profile Viewing Options (Private Mode)
-* When you view other peoples profiles they are notified about it.
+* When you view other people's profiles they are notified about it.
 * What they are notified with is typically your name and headline.
-* Make sure you profile is complete before searching linkedIn,.
-I you select one of the Privacy options you will not receive information about who is viewing YORU profile (unless you are premium).
+* Make sure you profile is complete before searching LinkedIn.
+If you select one of the Privacy options you will not receive information about who is viewing YOUR profile (unless you are premium).
 ### Profile Photo
 * Your profile is 7 times more likely to be opened if you have a profile photo.
 * Make sure it looks like a professional headshot.
 NO SELFIES!
     * Plain background
     * Good Lighting
     * Wear what is appropriate
     * Look directly at the camera.
-Head and Soulders.
+Head and Shoulders.
     * Smile!
     * Max size 4 meg
     * Pixel size is 200 x 200 or 4000 x 4000